 Applicant: Scranton-Lackawanna County CoC PA-508 Project: PA-508 CoC Registration FY2018 COC_REG_2018_159863 No strategies have been implemented: Other:(limit 50 characters) 1C-8.
 Centralized or Coordinated Assessment System.
-Applicants must: (1) demonstrate the coordinated entry system covers the entire CoC geographic area; (2) demonstrate the coordinated entry system reaches people who are least likely to apply homelessness assistance in the absence of special (3) demonstrate the assessment process prioritizes people most in need of assistance and ensures they receive assistance in a timely manner; and (4) attach CoC's standard assessment tool. (limit 2,000 characters) 1) The CoC's Coordinated Assessment System covers the entire CoC geographic area via community homeless outreach efforts from all service providers, and, especially, CiC and CSS with their office locations in various parts of the county and ability to go to where people experiencing homelessness have been seen and/or reported.
-Outreach is regularly conducted in known and rumored homeless locations, libraries, and now in all school districts within the county.
+Applicants must: (1) demonstrate the coordinated entry system covers the entire CoC geographic area; (2) demonstrate the coordinated entry system reaches people who are least likely to apply homelessness assistance in the absence of special (3) demonstrate the assessment process prioritizes people most in need of assistance and ensures they receive assistance in a timely manner; and (4) attach CoC's standard assessment tool. (limit 2,000 characters) 1) The CoC's Coordinated Assessment System covers the entire CoC geographic area via community homeless outreach efforts from all service providers, but especially, CiC and CSS with their office locations in various parts of the county and ability to go to where people experiencing homelessness have been seen and/or reported.
 Agencies also provide transportation as necessary and when agreeable to persons experiencing homelessness to office locations where the assessment can be completed in HMIS.
 2) A brochure has been developed and distributed among ESG, CoC, CDBG and legal service providers, early childhood programs, schools, the City of Scranton, behavioral health and physical healthcare providers, food distribution centers, etc. to inform all community members about the CA system and how to access it.
 Live presentations, including Q&A time, have accompanied brochures for many of the aforementioned providers.
 Depending on the service provider, translation services are available on site, or via phone for those needing that assistance.
 For others, needing special assistance, the system utilizes the victim service providers (CoC member and service provider), the Center for Independent living, and local behavioral healthcare providers for assisting those who have different risks, abilities and skill levels.
-3) This CoC uses the VI-SPDAT as part of the CA system.
+This CoC uses the VI-SPDAT as part of the CA system.
 This, in combination with length of time homeless data and case conferencing as a means to present any information not captured by the VI-SPDAT, prioritizes people most in need of assistance, ensuring assistance is as timely as possible given the resources available.